So you’re planning a trip to Paris? You’ve come to the right place to get some concrete organizational tips!

-I generally prefer to stay in the Marais and Saint-Germain.
+I generally prefer to stay in the Marais on the Right Bank and Saint-Germain on the Left Bank.
 But my last visit, I stayed in the Champs Elysees district and that was both very chic and convenient to the sites.
 If you’re on a budget, check out the Belleville or Bastille areas.

 Hotel rooms in Paris are quite small.
-If you want more space or are traveling with a family, you should check out Air Bnb.
+If you want more space or are traveling with a family, you should check out Air Bnb or VBRO.